Kids Online Safety Act

-The Kids Online Safety and Privacy Act (KOSPA), known in the House and the general public commonly as the Kids Online Safety Act (KOSA), is a proposed legislation first introduced in Congress in 2022.
+The Kids Online Safety and Privacy Act (KOSPA), known in the House, in some Senate versions, and commonly in the general public as the Kids Online Safety Act (KOSA), is a proposed legislation in the United States first introduced in the Senate in 2022.
 The bill aims to establish guidelines to protect minors from harmful material on social media platforms through a duty of care system and requiring covered platforms to disable "addicting" design features to minors.

 The bill originates from the 2021 Facebook leak, which led to a congressional investigation of Big Tech's lack of protection for minors.
 Senators Richard Blumenthal and Marsha Blackburn co-sponsored the bill and introduced it to the Senate in 2022.
 It was revived for the 2023–2024 congressional term and while passed by the Senate in July 2024, it failed to advance out of the House of Representatives before the end of the session.

 Though KOSA has bipartisan support by politicians, it has been criticized by both liberals and conservatives for potentially enabling censorship, including material important to marginalized groups, as well as material related to racism, abortion, and transgender issues.

-Background
+Relationship with COPPA

 In 1998, Congress passed the Children's Online Privacy Protection Act, which came after concerns about data collection practices towards minors.
 The legislation set guides on child online safety, notably banning companies from knowingly collecting the data for anyone under 13 without parental consent.

-In the years following COPPA, as the popularity of the Internet would rise drastically, concerns from parents about the safety of social media would arise out of concerns that it was contributing to a mental health crisis among teens, eventually leading to a push for new child online safety legislations.
+In the years following COPPA, as the popularity of the Internet rose drastically, concerns from parents about the safety of social media arose out of concerns that it was contributing to a mental health crisis among teens, eventually leading to a push for new child online safety legislation.